FOR STUDENTS WITH DISABILITIES

 Students who improperly procure accommodations under this policy (i.e., willingly defy protocol) will have their services temporarily or permanently revoked, and may be subject to possible disciplinary action under the Code of Student Ethics.

 Students with documented disabilities may request test accommodations from the National Board of Chiropractic Examiners (NBCE) for all four parts of National Board Exams.
-Information is available from the DSC in the Office of Academic Affairs or at the NBCE website www.nbce.org.
+Information is available from the Manager of the Academic Success Center or at the NBCE website www.nbce.org.
 Please note that approved accommodations at Life West do not guarantee that NBCE will approve the same or similar accommodations; higher education institutions and high stakes testing have differing requirements.

 Guidelines for Acceptable Disability Documentation

 Life West is committed to providing reasonable academic adjustments (aka accommodations) appropriate to the nature and extent of an individual’s documented disability in all academic programs, services, and activities.